Multilingual Students and GWAR

 Many multilingual students find the GWAR class quite challenging.
-If you would like more reading & writing preparation, you may take English 410 or ENG 215.
-These classes will give you practice in writing research essays, reading academic texts, and more.
+If you would like more reading & writing preparation, you may take ENG 215.
+This class will give you practice in writing research essays, reading academic texts, and more.

 How do I sign up for ENG 215 or ENG 410?

 Go to the CMS office, HUM 482, for further advising.

 If you have multilingual students in your GWAR class who need writing and grammar support, the Composition for Multilingual Students (CMS) Program has several options to offer.

 An advanced grammar and editing course designed to be taken with writing-intensive courses, including GWAR.
 The course offers intruction and practice in editing their writing for grammar accuracy.

 Equivalent to English 214, English 215 offers multilingual students instruction and practice in basic essay writing and research skills.
 Recommended for ML students in lieu of English 214, or as a review course for those who have completed this requirement, but could use more practice in fundamental writing skills.
 Students may take this course in preparation for their GWAR, or other upper-division writing-intensive courses.